Elias Mordal

 Born in the Philippines and raised in Norway, he has played for Norwegian clubs Molde, Sunndal, and Brattvåg, as well as for the Norway under-19 team.
-He represented the Philippines under-22 team in the 2019 Southeast Asian Games.
+He represented his country of birth at under-22 level in the 2019 Southeast Asian Games.

 Early life

 Mordal was born in Cotabato City, Philippines as Edison Suerti.
 His biological mother placed him at the Children's Shelter of Cebu, an orphanage in Cebu City.
 When he was 18 months old, Norwegian musicians Jens and Lena Mordal adopted him and renamed him Elias Edison Mordal.
 He was then raised in Molde, Norway with two adoptive siblings.

 His adoptive father, Jens, is passionate about football and introduced the young Elias to the sport.
 When he was five, Jens took him to local club Træff.
 He later joined the youth team of Molde Fotballklubb.

 Club career

 Molde II

 He was promoted to Molde II, the B-team of his club.